A completely self-sufficient expedition that very few have achieved.

 Day 22

-DAYS 23 TO 26: BEAUTIFUL WEATHER AND NORTH WINDS
+DAYS 23 TO 26: FINE WEATHER AND GOOD DAILY AVERAGES

 Day 23

 The excitement of the finish makes us pick up the pace.
-20 km, sometimes 30 km are covered during the day.
-The morale of the team is good although the organisms are starting to get tired.
+Twenty kilometers, sometimes 30 kilometers are covered during the day.
+The team spirit is good although the organisms are starting to get tired.
 The descent becomes a little more sensitive but there is no question of letting yourself be carried away.

 DAY 27: THE COAST IS IN VIEW